You have probably come to Peru to see Machu Picchu. So why not do it well?

 Lush vegetation flanks you on either side.
 The scent of wild orchids fills the air.
 And all around you, brightly coloured songbirds fill your ears with song.

-Included: lunch, English-speaking guide, porter support, transport, train ticket, one day Inca Trail permits, entrance fees, bus ticket, hotel
+Included: lunch, English-speaking guide, porter support, transport, train ticket, one day Inca Trail permits, entrance fees, bus ticket, (hotel if doing the 2 day version)

 After a comfortable night, you take the bus back up to explore Machu Picchu with your guide.
 You have time to hike to the Inca Bridge or Watchman’s hut or to wander through the ruins and soak up the atmosphere.